-Good News, With Caveats: Some Insurers Waive Costs To Patients For COVID-19 Treatment
+Some Insurers Waive Patients' Share Of Costs For COVID-19 Treatment

 Three major health insurance providers have now pledged to shield patients from high medical bills if they need treatment for COVID-19.
 Insurers Cigna and Humana announced Monday that they would waive consumer costs associated with COVID-19 treatment.
 Last week, CVS Health announced a more limited change — that Aetna would waive costs to patients for hospital admissions related to the coronavirus.